attritoshar/BMI_Calculator/README.md

 - **Normal weight**: 18.5 - 24.9
 - **Overweight**: 25 - 29.9
 - **Obesity**: 30 or greater
-BMI doesn't account for muscle mass, bone density, overall body composition, or differences by sex and age.
+-BMI doesn't account for muscle mass, bone density, overall body composition, or differences by sex and age.

 ## Responsive Design